Virginia Firearm Rights Restoration

-There are a few situations where a Virginian can not have his gun rights restored through this process.
-If you have been convicted of a felony in a federal court or from another State, then this process will not work for you.
+There are a few situations where a Virginian is not eligible for gun rights restoration through this process.
+If you have been convicted of a felony in a federal court or from another state, then this process will not work for you.
 If you have been convicted of a domestic violence misdemeanor, then this process will also not work for you.

 In summary, if you meet these criteria, then you may be able to have your right to own a firearm restored by petitioning a Virginia Circuit Court: